This is the featured image of the Utilizing Tape Emulators blog article.

 Tape Effect Introduction

-The effect type that we are talking about represents normal sound behavior, generated when using a tape recorder machine.
-Old tape recorders were introducing saturation, flutter, EQ bumps, etc. onto the incoming audio signal.
-Personally, I feel that one of the most significant advantages of the Tape Effect is coloring the audio signal by using harmonic and non‑harmonic distortions, such as those caused by transformers and inductors found in tape recorders.
+The effect type we discuss represents normal sound behavior generated using a tape recorder machine.
+Old tape recorders introduced saturation, flutter, EQ bumps, etc., onto the incoming audio signal.
+One of the most significant advantages of the Tape Effect is coloring the audio signal by using harmonic and non‑harmonic distortions, such as those caused by transformers and inductors found in tape recorders.
 As a result, we get a smooth and warm sound.
+Moreover, what I find quite helpful is that the tape affects transients that are happening in high frequencies.
+The tape cannot handle this sudden energy burst in high frequencies.
+Consequently, it cuts the high-range transients off the frequency spectrum.

 Using Kramer Master Tape